Somany Ceramics Acquires Majority Stake in Durabuild, Enters High-Growth Construction Chemicals Segment - www.lokmattimes.com

 Somany Ceramics Acquires Majority Stake in Durabuild, Enters High-Growth Construction Chemicals Segment

-PNN New Delhi [India], July 17: Somany Ceramics Ltd., one of India's most respected names in building materials, has ...
+New Delhi [India], July 17: Somany Ceramics Ltd., one of India's most respected names in building materials, has acquired ...

 New Delhi [India], July 17: Somany Ceramics Ltd., one of India's most respected names in building materials, has acquired a majority stake in Durabuild, a Delhi-based manufacturer of construction chemicals, marking its strategic entry into the rapidly expanding construction chemicals market.